• [email protected]

 The assembly and PSHE programme provides social, moral, spiritual and cultural enrichment and promotes key British values of democracy, tolerance, the rule of law and individual liberty.
 Safety, emotional and physical health, economic well-being, personal development, careers, globalization, interdependence, independence and sustainability are all part of our extended curriculum.

-Our morning tutorial time is used to deliver our assembly and PSHE programme; literacy, numeracy and critical thinking skills.
+Our morning tutorial time is used to deliver our assembly and literacy, numeracy and critical thinking skills.
+Our PSHE programme is delivered through dedicated curriculum time to further develop these skills.

 GCSE OPTION CHOICES

-Together with the core subjects of English, Maths and at least double award Science, students make four optional GCSE choices in Year 9 and have the additional opportunity to study Business Studies alongside the subjects already studied from Year 7.
+Together with the core subjects of English, Maths and at least double award Science, students make four optional GCSE choices in Year 9.

 • Triple Science is available in Double Award time for the most able scientists, which enables them to retain four options, and is also available as an option for those students who love Science but require additional time to reach their potential.